mocks-server/main/packages/cypress-commands/README.md

 ## Usage with multiple Mocks Servers

-This package can be used also to control multiple Mocks Server processes. __All commands described above support passing an extra argument__, which can be a different `MocksServerClient` instance configured in a different way.
-When the commands receive a `MocksServerClient` instance, it uses its configuration to perform requests to the Mocks Server administration API client instead of the default one.
+This package can be used also to control multiple Mocks Server processes. __All commands described above support passing an extra argument__, which can be a different `MocksServerApiClient` instance configured in a different way.
+When the commands receive a `MocksServerApiClient` instance, it uses its configuration to perform requests to the Mocks Server administration API client instead of the default one.

-Note that changing the plugin environment variables values don't affect to custom clients created this way, so, if you want to configure them using environment variables you'll have to use your own.
+Note that changing the plugin environment variables values don't affect to custom API clients created this way, so, if you want to configure them using environment variables you'll have to use your own.

-### MocksServerClient(configuration)
+### MocksServerApiClient(configuration)

-Returns a new Mocks Server client to be provided to this plugin's Cypress commands, so they use this client instead of the default one.
+Returns a new Mocks Server client to be provided to this plugin's Cypress commands, so they use that client instead of the default one.
 Configuration options are the same than described for the `cy.mocksConfigClient` command:

 * __`configuration`__ _<Object>_ - Optional (configuration can be changed also afterwards using the `cy.mocksConfigClient` command and passing the client to be configured).
 It should be an object containing any of next properties:
   * __`enabled`__ Enables or disables the client.